How to Choose a Kayak Trolling Motor Battery? Lithium VS. Lead acid

 PowerQueen 12V100Ah Lithium-Batterien sind leichter und haben mehr Energie als Blei-Säure-Batterien

-• Cost savings: Although the initial cost of lithium-ion batteries is higher than that of lead-acid batteries, their long lifespan allows for significant cost savings over time.
-Instead of purchasing three or four lead-acid batteries over a similar period, a single lithium-ion battery can last for at least 10 years, saving money and time.
+• Cost savings: Although lithium-ion batteries have a higher initial cost compared to lead-acid batteries, their long lifespan allows for significant cost savings over time.
+Instead of buying three or four lead-acid batteries in a similar period, a single lithium-ion battery can last for at least 10 years, saving both time and money.

 Disadvantages: